 How to Clean Your Washing Machine Using Simple Methods

 At eMop, we know how important it is to have a clean washing machine.
 Overtime washing machines turn into a hub for germs and viruses.
 A study by researchers at the University of Arizona, reveals viruses found in washing machines include hepatitis A virus, norovirus, rotavirus and E. coli.
+Regular domestic cleaning London services can also help in maintaining hygiene in your household, including your washing machine.

 The researchers found running a cycle of underwear can contain around “100 million E. coli in the wash water” which can find its way into your next cycle of washing.